tauseef-ameen/KubernetesWorkout/Chapter04/Lab5/Commands.md

-Here is the **cleaned-up and corrected version** of your Kubernetes deployment command list with updated and accurate descriptions:

----

 ## Lab 5 - Deploy, scale and manages Java Spring Boot Application

 This document lists all commands used in **Lab 5** with brief, corrected explanations.